SineStriker/pimpl-template/README.md

-# pimpl-template
+# P-Impl Template

-P-Impl idiom template
+This repository shows you in detail how to write C++ applications using P-Impl idiom.